Boroughs | Haringey

 Wood Green

 We strongly believe that a thriving local economy yields more benefits for Haringey and its residents by providing a sustainable ecosystem of opportunity, value and investment.
-Our vision is therefore to grow a Good Economy in Haringey – an economy where everyone benefits.
+To achieve this ambition we are creating Opportunity Haringey, an Inclusive Economy Plan for the borough.
+It will set out how residents, businesses and the community can benefit from, and contribute to, local economic success and prosperity.

 Population